puppetlabs/puppet-docs/source/pdk/pdk_get_started.md

 To validate that your module is well-formed with correct syntax, run the `pdk validate` command.

-1. From the command line in your new module's directory, run:
+1. Within your new module's directory, from the command line, run:

    ``` bash
    pdk validate